anyrun-org/anyrun/README.md

     documentation of the [anyrun-plugin](anyrun-plugin) crate.
 - Responsive
   - Asynchronous running of plugin functions
+- State persistence
+  - Optional saving and restoring of input text between sessions
+  - Automatically clears state when selecting a match
+  - Can be configured to automatically discard state after a certain time
 - Wayland native
   - GTK layer shell for overlaying the window
   - data-control for managing the clipboard